awslabs/aws-well-architected-labs/content/Reliability/Disaster Recovery/Workshop_4/5-failover/_index.en.md

 {{< img d-9.png >}}

-{{% notice info %}}
+{{% notice note %}}
-Your Amazon S3 bucket that hosts the Hot-Primary website is now inaccessible.
-When CloudFront attempts to route the user’s request to the primary region, it will receive an HTTP 403 status error (Forbidden).
-The Distribution will automatically handle this scenario by failing over to the Hot-Secondary region.
+If you do not get a 403 Forbidden error, this might be due to caching.
+Please try refreshing the page or opening the website in a different browser or incognito mode to see the error.
 {{% /notice  %}}

 {{< prev_next_button link_prev_url="../4-cloudfront/" link_next_url="./5.1-aurora/" />}}